maarten-pennings/esp32cam/reset/README.md

 ## Using an "FTDI" adapter

-If you use a a bare [ESP32-CAM with a standalone "FTDI" adapter](https://www.aliexpress.com/item/4000016600649.html), the GPIO-0 pin is not connected.
+If you use a bare [ESP32-CAM with a standalone "FTDI" adapter](https://www.aliexpress.com/item/4000016600649.html), the GPIO-0 pin is not connected.
 Therefore, upon power-on or when pressing the reset button the board resets into the application mode.
 Good for normal use.